bakhtiyork/digest-mcp/README.md

 - Dynamic dashboards and admin panels

 **Tips for best results:**
+- Default `scrolls: 5` works well for most pages with lazy-loaded content
+- Increase `scrolls` to 10-15 for very long infinite scroll pages
-- Set `scrolls` to 5-10 to load multiple pages of content
+- Set `scrolls: 0` to disable scrolling for static pages
 - Use `scrollWaitTime` of 1000-3000ms for slow-loading content (default: 1000ms)
 - Increase `initialWaitTime` to 5000+ if page has heavy initialization
 - For SPAs, allow time for initial JavaScript bootstrap